The University Psychological Clinic offers group therapy that provides social support and skill-based coping.

 People with social anxiety often worry about appearing incompetent, weak, unintelligent, awkward, or anxious in social situations.
 They experience heart pounding, blushing, shaking, sweating, dry throat, or “blanking out” in these situations, and may ruminate about how they come across to others long after the event is over.
 These thoughts, feelings, and behaviors can lead to significant distress.
 This evidence-based group therapy helps participants identify and shift unhealthy thinking patterns and gradually face fears.
 Participants engage at their own pace in a supportive environment, building coping skills and reducing impairment.
 This is a good fit for those who find social anxiety negatively affects relationships, work or overall health.

-We highlight evidence-based methods for reducing levels of stress that block productivity and general wellness.
-Specific topics of discussion address:
+We highlight evidence-based methods and specific topics of discussion address:

 Dialectical Behavior Therapy Group